ZMChoo/Etiqa_test/README.md

 - Delete your existing To-Do card
 - Can change your To-Do card status when done

-You can delete your exisiting To-Do card by long pressing on the card.
+You can delete your existing To-Do card by long pressing on the card.